backupbrew/switchbrew/NV services.md

 immediately after the first one.
 Returns an output u32 (**error\_code**) and a copy-handle (**event\_handle**).

+QueryEvent is only supported on (and implemented differently on):

+  - /dev/nvhost-gpu
+  - /dev/nvhost-ctrl
+  - /dev/nvhost-ctrl-gpu
+  - /dev/nvhost-dbg-gpu

 ## MapSharedMem

 Takes a copy-handle (**transfer\_memory**) and two input u32s (**fd**